-UoPeople does not generally award scholarships to accepted applicants or students who have previously earned a degree from any post-secondary college or university.
+UoPeople does not generally award scholarships to accepted applicants or students whohave previously earned a degree from any post-secondary college or university.
 Students are expected to maintain good academic standing with a minimum cumulative grade point average (CGPA) of 2.00 in order to retain their scholarship support.
-Students whose CGPA falls below a 2.00 and are placed on Academic Warning, Academic Probation, or Probation Continued will be allowed to retain their scholarship support.
-Scholarships will be revoked for students who are suspended from UoPeople, and thosestudents will need to reapply when they return to good standing.
+Students whose CGPA falls below a 2.00 and are placed on Academic Warning, Academic Probation,or Probation Continued will be allowed to retain their scholarship support. • e revoked for students who are suspended from UoPeople, and those to reapply when they return to good standing.
 Students dismissed from UoPeople forfeit all previously awarded scholarship funds.
 Thosewho return to the University at a later date, by requesting reinstatement or applying for academic renewal, and who require financial assistance will be required to reapply for financial assistance.
 Students who have voluntarily withdrawn from UoPeople relinquish all claims to anyscholarship support that had been previously awarded to them.